Jun 27, 20168:00 AMPREP Program OrientationBelfer Educational Center for Health Sciences 107

 Jun 27, 20169:00 AMHigh School Summer Research Program OrientationBelfer Educational Center for Health Sciences 802

 Thesis Defense: A Naturally Occurring Polymorphism in the HIV-1 Tat Basic Domain Inhibits its Uptake by Bystander Cells & ...Arthur Ruiz

 Friday, July 22, 201610:30 AM

 Using Enhanced Sampling Molecular Dynamics Simulations to Investigate the Roles of Disordered Regions in ProteinsJerome Karp

 “The mission of the Einstein Graduate Programs in the Biomedical Sciences is to provide outstanding education and training to enable students to develop as independent biomedical scientists, capable of carrying out significant research aimed at understanding biological systems and curing human disease”

-The Academic Policies of the Einstein Graduate Programs in the Biomedical Sciences are meant to facilitate the productive and efficient progression of a student from admission into the Division to completion of the thesis.
-The Assistant Dean for Graduate Studies and the Graduate Committee review and update the Policies and Guidelines annually.
+The Academic Policies and Guidelines of the Einstein Graduate Programs in the Biomedical Sciences are meant to facilitate the productive and efficient progression of a student from admission to program completion.
+The Policies are reviewed and updated annually.
+The most updated policies are accessible via the link below.

-In addition to the guidelines accessible below, each student is expected to meet any additional academic requirements imposed by the degree-granting Department.
-Copies of applicable College policies are also available in the Graduate Office.
+In addition to the academic guidelines accessible below, each student is expected to meet any additional academic requirements imposed by their Degree-granting Department.